Protecting children online

 Online safety resources for parents

-Cybertip is Canada's tipline for reporting the online sexual exploitation of children.
+Cybertip is Canada's tip line for reporting online sexual exploitation of children.
+Police receive these tips and follow-up with children at risk of online sexual exploitation.

 Protecting children on the Internet